osu-eng/technicity/README.md

     rake db:test:prepare

-The you can run the test suite
+Then you can run the test suite

     bundle exec rspec